coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

 This method returns `true` if the element is added to the list otherwise, it returns `false`.

-Let's see a java program to add an element to the list using the above method.
+Let's see a Java program to add an element to the list using the above method.

 ```java